titouanbri/titou_ws/README.md

 \~/catkin\_ws/src/universal\_robot/carnicero

 # Important
-##
-### because of several hardware problems, it could be modification in the scripts depending on which is the last configuration used, if there are problems don't hesitate to contact the autors.
+Because of several hardware problems, it could be modification in the scripts depending on which is the last configuration used, if there are problems don't hesitate to contact the autors.

 ## Email of the GOAT, “UR30 pin crusher”, “UR30 thunderstriker”: